Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Nguyen Dynasty throne is located in the center of Thai Hoa Palace.
 (Photo: Vietnam Heritage Department)

 The throne is 101cm high, 72cm wide, 87cm long; the base is 118cm long, 90cm wide, 20cm high.
 All are made of mahogany, lacquered and gilded.
-As a symbol of the dynasty's power, the Nguyen Dynasty throne is decorated with images of dragons with rich expressions, meaning to pray for blessings and longevity.
+As a symbol of the dynasty's power, the Nguyen Dynasty throne is decorated with images of dragons with rich expressions, meaning to pray for luck and longevity.

 Above the throne is a splendid gilded wooden canopy.
 The back of the throne is the highest part, consisting of a narrow rectangular wooden board about 18cm wide placed vertically, each side has two square-edged backrests.
 The armrests are curved, following the back of the chair to the sides to form two dragon heads.
 The throne surface (the part to sit on) is rectangular, measuring 87x72cm.